Yunus-38/SyncHero/README.md

 # SyncHero

 SyncHero is a Python-based tool that automates copying files between directories.
-Whether you're managing backups or syncing project files, SyncHero simplifies the process with customizable profiles.
+It is originally made to backup my game save files to an external disk.

 ## Installation